Detailed Action

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-Regarding claim 3, Enthaler, as shown above, discloses all of the limitations of claim 1.
-Enthaler additionally discloses
+Regarding claim 3, Qian, as shown above, discloses all of the limitations of claim 1.
+Qian additionally discloses

-the determining the foreign driving speed of the foreign vehicle in the route section according to the predetermined speed determination method includes: detecting, by the detection device of the detector vehicle, an ego driving speed of the detector vehicle at least once (See at least [0020] “transmitting vehicles can transmit additional ego data as traffic information, in addition to their own position and speed”, [0027] “the position of the transmitting vehicle 2 is determined in geodetic coordinates using a GPS sensor and its speed is also determined”).
+the determining the foreign driving speed of the foreign vehicle in the route section includes: detecting, by the detection device of the detector vehicle, an ego driving speed of the detector vehicle at least once (See at least [0049] “the vehicle related information may include a speed and acceleration of the autonomous vehicle 2”).

-Regarding claim 5, Enthaler, as shown above, discloses all of the limitations of claims 1 and 3.
-Enthaler additionally discloses
+Regarding claim 6, Qian, as shown above, discloses all of the limitations of claim 1.
+Qian additionally discloses

 Claim Rejections - 35 USC § 103